warrickball/tomso/joss-paper/paper.md

 one-dimensional models of stars.
 Furthermore, many stars are observed to undergo resonant pulsations, and the frequencies at which they do so are similarly interpreted through the predicted pulsations of the one-dimensional models.
-Since the problem was defined in its modern form around the mid-20th century, many programs have been written to produce models and predict their frequencies and correspondingly many custom data formats have been defined, with varying levels of ease-of-use and interoperability.  `tomso`'s main purpose is to provide a compact interface for parsing data in these formats and simplify research that
+The study of these resonant pulsations in stars is known as *asteroseismology*.
+Since the equations of stellar structure, evolution and pulsation were defined in their modern forms around the mid-20th century, many programs have been written to produce models and predict their pulsations frequencies and correspondingly many custom data formats have been defined, with varying levels of ease-of-use and interoperability.  `tomso`'s main purpose is to provide a compact interface for parsing data in these formats and simplify research that